jmwind/js-simpgrid/README.md

-Simple resizable and moveable grid for dashboards.
+Simple resizable and moveable grid for NMEA 2K dashboards.
 Mostly CSS, not much fluff.

 TODOs.